Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 May is a great time to visit Japan if you’re a flower enthusiast.

-You will get to see a wide range of beautiful flowers in full bloom.
+You will see a wide range of beautiful flowers in full bloom.

 Cherry Blossoms